buttermilk-crypto/tweetPepper/README.md

 	}

 In JSON terminology it is an object with one key - the name - and a value which is a nested object of String keys and values.
 Notice that the keys take a special form, if the key is potentially multivariate like the GivenName, then it is appended with a zero-based integer.
-Note that the phone number is in international format including the plus sign and country code.
+Also notice the phone number is in international format including the plus sign and country code.

-That's basically all there is to Blocks.
+That's basically all there is to say here about Blocks.

-KMUs or Key Material Units are data structures which consist mostly of blocks.
-KMUs are JSON objects with the following keys:
+KMUs or Key Material Units are container data structures which hold blocks.
+KMUs are represented by JSON objects with the following keys:

   + Version
   + KMUHandle - a UUID with appended -T
   + AdminEmail - an email address which is supposed to be more or less anonymous, like admin@mywebsite.com
   + Contents - an object containing an arbitrary number of blocks.

-That's basically all there is to know about KMUs.
-For internal use (when the KMU is never leaving the local processing) the KMUHandle and AdminEmail are sometimes not required.
-The KMUHandle is intended to work as a transaction token.
+That's basically all there is to know about KMUs in order to use them.
+Note that for internal use (when the KMU is never intended to represent published data) then the KMUHandle and AdminEmail are sometimes not required.
+The KMUHandle is intended to work as a transaction token and the email an automated way to contact someone about that transaction.

 ## Digital Signature Support